mikemiksch/Gather-The-Magic/README.md

   What is it?
   -----------

-  Gather The Magic is a tool designed for fans of Magic The Gathering intended to allow a player to research cards by color, name, color cost of mana.
+  Gather The Magic is a tool designed for fans of Magic: The Gathering intended to allow a player to research cards by color, name, color cost of mana.
 Our aim is to allow the user to navigate through over 16000 cards to maximize their deck with ease.